-- Children are naturally excited to show their ideas
+- The children are naturally excited to show their ideas.

 - Discourage talking, to allow focus during movement.
-Allow discussion in between: children are excited to talk about their ideas and explain their individual movements to the class
+Allow discussion in between.
+The children are excited to talk about their ideas and explain their individual movements to the class.

 - Encourage use of the whole body; different levels; etc.

-- Finding ways to travel in pairs leads to interesting and unusual movements
+- Finding ways to travel in pairs leads to interesting and unusual movement.

-- Divert the urge to talk into actions
+- Divert the pupils’ urge to talk into actions.

-- Recap at regular points, to consolidate ideas,shapes and moves
+- Recap at regular points, to consolidate the children’s ideas,shapes and moves.

-- Think of the overall picture; encourage variety of shapes, levels, speeds, etc.
+- Think of the overall picture; encourage a variety of shapes, levels, speeds, etc.

-- Noises were allowed for this (to help inform the movement) but NOT talking
+- Noises were allowed for this segment (to help inform the movement) but NOT talking.

-- Showing individual group work to the rest of the class allows sharing and appreciation
+- Show individual group work to the rest of the class to allow sharing and appreciation.

-- Children demonstrate collaboration of ideas, physical support and teamwork with little or no instruction
+- The children demonstrate: collaboration of ideas; physical support and teamwork.
+This happens naturally, with little or no instruction from the teacher.

-- Try playing the music in the background as they talk through the recap: this helps to create and maintain the atmosphere
+- Try playing the music in the background as the pupils talk through the recap.
+This helps to create and maintain the atmosphere.

 - Keep asking for feedback and ideas: “What do YOU think?”; “How does this look?”; etc.